mozilla/kitsune/docs/osumo.rst

 The following choices are made to accomodate these constraints:

-- App is written as a single page application (SPA) with Angular.JS.
+- App is written as a single page application with Angular.JS.
 Data is to be downloaded from SUMO's offline API and stored into IndexedDB.
 This resolves most of the needs for a reasonably fast, offline only app.
 The caching of HTML, CSS, and JavaScript files are done via appcache.